mfulton26/react-fullstory-excluder/README.md

 Get FullStory exclusion of sensitive data without the hassle of manually placing `fs-exclude` on every element yourself.

+## Limitations

+Does not work with the [new JSX Transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html)… yet. 😀

 ## Getting Started

 You need to register a `FullStoryExcluder` at the base of your app.
 This allows `react-fullstory-excluder` to reliably inject `fs-exclude` class name throughout your app.